 Effective Date: July 1, 1947.
-Creditable Service: Service as a member plus purchased service.
-Average Final Compensation (AFC): Average ar Average annual compensation during highest 3 consecutive years.
-Grandfathered Status: Group C mare "grandf" five years of normal retirement eligibility as defined prior to July 1, 2010, Normal Retirement - Eligibility: Group A Age 60 or 30 years of creditable service.
+July 1, 1947.
+Creditable Service: Service as a r Service as a member plus purchased service.
+Average Final Compensation (AFC): Average an Average annual compensation during highest 3 consecutive years.
+Grandfathered Status: • Group C members who were within five years of normal retirement eligibility as defined prior to July 1, 2010, are "grandfathered".
+Normal Retirement - Eligibility: Group A Age 60 or 30 years of creditable service.
 Group C Grandfathered Non-grandfathered Age 62 or 30 years of creditable service Age 65 or age plus creditable service equal to 90.
 Normal Retirement - Amount: Group A Member annuity based on accumulated contributions plus a pension, which, with member annuity, equals 1/60 th of AFC times creditable service.
-Group C Grandfathered Member annuity based on accumulated contributions plus a pension, which, with member annuity, equals 1/80 th of AFC times creditable service prior to July 1, 1990, plus 1/60 th of AFC times creditable service after July 1, 1990.
-Non-grandfathered Member annuity based on accumulated contributions plus a pension, which, with member annuity, equals 1/80 th of AFC times creditable service prior to July 1, 1990, plus 1/60 th of AFC times creditable service after July 1, 1990 up to 20 years of service, plus 1/50 th of AFC for years of service after 20.
-If a member already has 20 or more years of service on June 30, 2010, the 1/50 th will be applied to all service accrued after July 1, 2010. ninimum benefit applicable for Group A members after 30 years of creditable service (pro-rata for service han 30 years) is subject to 16 V.S.A. § 1937(b)(2).
-Maximum benefit applicable to Group C: Grandfathered maximum benefit is 50% of AFC up to June 30, May continue to accrue up to 53.34% of AFC with service earned after July 1, 2010.
+Group C Grandfathered Member annuity based on accumulated contributions plus a pension, which, with member annuity, equals 1/80th of AFC times creditable service prior to July 1, 1990, plus 1/60th of AFC times creditable service after July 1, 1990.
+Member annuity based on accumulated contributions plus a pension, which, with member annuity, equals 1/80th of AFC times creditable service prior to July 1, 1990, plus 1/60th of AFC times creditable service after July 1, 1990, plus 1/80th of AFC times creditable service prior to July 1, 1990, plus 1/60th of AFC times creditable service after July 1, 1990 up to 20 years of service, plus 1/50th of AFC for years of service after 20.
+If a member already has 20 or more years of service on June 30, 2010, the 1/50 th will be applied to all service accrued after July 1, 2010.
+The minimum benefit applicable for Group A members after 30 years of creditable service (pro-rata for service less than 30 years) is subject to 16 V.S.A. § 1937(b)(2).
+May continue Maximum benefit applicable to Group C: Grandfathered maximum benefit is 50% of AFC up to June 30, 2010.
+May continue to accrue up to 53.34% of AFC with service earned after July 1, 2010.
 Non-grandfathered maximum benefit is 60% of AFC.